KalidasVijaybhak/windows_batch_files/README.md

  To go **godmode** ie have access to all controlpanel shortcut in a single folder

  create a folder and rename it to "**GodMode.{ED7BA470-8E54-465E-825C-99712043E01C}.**"

+## Tip 4

+   sfc /scannow

+ run a basic problem check for the pc and the os repairs if possible.